JosuDS/Josu/README.md

 </div>

-- 🔭 I’m currently working on Finance
+- 🔭 I’m currently working with numbers
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate with UEFA and RFEF
 - 💬 Ask me about anything, I'll answer about what I really know.